How Many USMNT Players Are in the English Premier League?

-How many USMNT players are in the English Premier League? originally appeared on NBC Sports Chicago
+How many USMNT players are in the English Premier League? originally appeared on NBC Sports Washington

 It’s looking like a good time to be a USMNT fan.